Lacrizomiq/WowPerf/README.md

 ## Todo

+- Get character media from Blizzard API
 - Setting up the interaction with WarcraftLogs API
 - Implementing Wowhead tooltip for the item
 - Implementing link to the item on Wowhead
 - Implementing link to Wow calculator talent tree
 - Make the frontend to display the data and let the user interact with it
+- Make the whole backend to be more like a wrapper around the APIs

 ## Tech stack